-We will make sure that, above all else, we are always on the side of people who use services and always put their interests first.
+These changes will help make sure that, above all else, we are always on the side of people who use services, and that we always put their interests first.

-The changes we are going to make are set out below.
-They will apply to most services and will be developed with our staff, providers of health and social care services, the public and others.
+The changes we are making are set out below.
+They apply to most services and have been developed with our staff, providers of health and social care services, the public and others.

 - ask the following five questions when inspecting services - are they safe, effective, caring, well led and responsive to people's needs?

-- make sure that inspectors specialise in particular areas of care and lead teams that include clinical and other experts and Experts by experience (people with experience of care).
+- make sure that inspectors specialise in particular areas of care and lead teams that include clinical and other experts, including experts by experience (people with experience of care).

-- introduce national teams in NHS hospitals that have specialist expertise to carry out in-depth reviews of hospitals with significant or long-standing problems.
+- have introduced national teams in NHS hospitals that have specialist expertise to carry out in-depth reviews of hospitals with significant or long-standing problems.

-- introduce a clear programme in failing NHS trusts to make sure immediate action is taken to protect people.
+- have introduced a clear programme in failing NHS trusts to make sure immediate action is taken to protect people.

 - predict, identify and respond more quickly to services that are failing, or likely to fail, by using information and evidence in a more focused and open way, including listening better to people’s views and experiences of care.

-- publish better information for the public, including ratings of services.
+- are publishing better information for the public, including ratings of services.

-- introduce a more thorough test for organisations that are applying to provide care, including making sure that named directors, managers and leaders commit to meeting our standards and are tested on their ability to do so.
+- are introducing a more thorough test for organisations that are applying to provide care, including making sure that named directors, managers and leaders commit to meeting our standards and are tested on their ability to do so.

-- strengthen the protection of people whose rights are restricted under the Mental Health Act.
+- have strengthened the protection of people whose rights are restricted under the Mental Health Act.

-- build a high performing organisation that is well run and led, has an open culture that supports its staff, and is focused on delivering its purpose.
+- are building a high performing organisation that is well run and led, has an open culture that supports its staff, and is focused on delivering its purpose.

-These changes will come into effect in NHS hospitals and mental health trusts first.
+These changes came into effect in NHS hospitals and mental health trusts first.
 This is because we recognise that there is an urgent need for more effective inspection and regulation of these services.
 We will then extend and adapt our approach to other sectors in 2014 to 2016.

 Download our full strategy for more information on the changes we will be making to our work.